DarpanBeri/Parsers-using-Flex-Bison/README.md

 #### Known Deficiencies and Bugs:

-    * The Program does not print out the line inputs.
+    * The lexical defininiton of ID considers numbers as ID.
+Example, 666 is a valid ID.
-    * The Program does not "reset" after every line.
+    * The program considers 'ID;' as valid ID.
+Example, one + delta; is valid.

 #### Lessons Learned:
 * Learning a new language does not take long if one knows the core concepts behind most languages.